 Part of the Historical Geography Research Group (HGRG) series of teaching and learning resources.

 Historical account books are a valuable record which reflect the activities of individuals and families and provide evidence the way they lived.
 In this audio clip, Briony McDonagh explains the value of account books to her research.
+Briony answers further questions about the context of her research below.

-My particular interests revolve around histories of landscape, particularly alternative histories of landscape, so I’m looking for evidence about how we can think about landscape, particularly the British landscape, in different ways, incorporating other, different views about who was involved in making the landscape and landscape change, particularly women and ordinary or poorer people;
+My particular interests revolve around histories of landscape, particularly alternative histories of landscape, so I’m looking for evidence about how we can think about landscape, particularly the British landscape, in different ways, incorporating other, different views about who was involved in making the landscape and landscape change, particularly women and ordinary or poorer people.

 I work with standing buildings and with the [physical] landscape, and also in county record offices looking at maps, property records, account books and more personal items like diaries, memoirs and correspondence.